jlubi333/jpl-blog/_posts/2015-08-17-create-your-own-programming-language-part-2.md

 parameters in order to actually be a type.
 So, in Camille, it's not actually completely true to say that something is of type `Callable`, because that would be like saying something in Haskell is of type `->`.
-The `Callable` is like `->` in Haskell, it requires a left-hand side and a right-hand side.
+The `Callable` is like `->` in Haskell: it requires a left-hand side and a right-hand side.
 The main difference is that functions are not curried in Camille, and so the left hand side can be a *list* of types as opposed to just a single type like in Haskell.